duplicati/duplicati.github.io/_posts/articles/2017-02-12-Getting-Started.md

 ## 1. The home screen

-On the home screen, click the &quot;Add backup&quot; menu to get started.
+On the home screen, click the &quot;Add backup&quot; then select "Configure a new backup" and click "Next" to start.

 <div class="lightgallery">
   <a href="../../images/quick-guide/home-empty.png" data-sub-html="The empty home screen.
 Click the &quot;Add backup&quot; menu to get started">